karenliberman/Interpreter-6.009_Project/README.md

   -  (reduce FUNCTION LIST INITVAL) takes a function, a list, and an initial value as inputs.
 It produces its output by successively applying the given function to the elements in the list, maintaining an intermediate result along the way.
 This is perhaps the most difficult of the three functions to understand, but it may be easiest to see by example.
      Consider (reduce * (list 9 8 7) 1).
 The function in question is *.
 Our initial value is 1.
 We take this value and combine it with the first element in the list using the given function, giving us (* 1 9) or 9.
 Then we take this result and combine it with the next element in the list using the given function, giving us (* 9 8) or 72.
 Then we take this result and combine it with the next element in the list using the given function, giving us (* 72 7) or 504.
 Since we have reached the end of the list, this is our final return value (if there were more elements in the list, we would keep combining our "result so far" with the next element in the list, using the given function).

+ ### Let
+let is used for creating local variable definitions.
+It takes the form: (let ((VAR1 VAL1) (VAR2 VAL2) (VAR3 VAL3) ...)
+BODY), where VAR1, VAR2, etc., are variable names, and VAL1, VAL2, etc., are expressions denoting the values to which those names should be bound.
+It works by:
+  - Evaluating all the given values in the current environment.
+  - Creating a new environment whose parent is the current environment, binding each name to its associated value in this new environment.
+  - Evaluating the BODY expression in this new environment (this value is the result of evaluating the let special form).
+Note that the given bindings are only available in the body of the let expression.
+For example:

+    in> (define z 5)
+        out> 5

+    in> (let ((x 5) (y 3)) (+ x y z)) out> 13

+    in> x
+        EXCEPTION!

+    in> y
+        EXCEPTION!

+    in> z
+        out> 5

+### Set
+set! (often pronounced "set-bang") is used for changing the value of an existing variable.
+It takes the form: (set!
+VAR EXPR), where VAR is a variable name, and EXPR is an expression.
+It should work by:
+  - Evaluating the given expression in the current environment
+  - Finding the nearest enclosing environment in which VAR is defined (starting from the current environment and working upward until it finds a binding), and updating its binding in that environment to be the result of evaluating EXPR
+It should also evaluate to that same value.

+If VAR is not defined in any environments in the chain, set! should raise a SnekNameError.

+    in> (define x 7)
+        out> 7

+    in> (define (foo z) (set! x (+ z 2))) out> function object

+    in> (foo 3)
+        out> 5

+    in> x
+        out> 5

+    in> (define (bar z) (define x (+ z 2))) out> function object

+    in> (bar 7)
+        out> 9

+    in> x
+        out> 5